MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/audit-mailboxes.md

 |**UpdateInboxRules**|An inbox rule was added, removed, or changed.
 Inbox rules process messages in the user's Inbox based on conditions.
 Actions specify what to do to messages that match the conditions of the rule.
 For example, move the message to a specified folder or delete the message.|✔<sup>\*</sup>|✔<sup>\*</sup>|✔<sup>\*</sup>|

 > [!IMPORTANT]
-> If you customized the mailbox actions to audit for any logon type *before* mailbox auditing on by default was enabled in your organization, the customized settings are preserved on the mailbox and aren't overwritten by the default mailbox actions as described in this section.
+> If you customized the mailbox actions to audit *before* mailbox auditing on by default was turned on in your organization, the customized mailbox auditing settings are preserved on the mailbox and aren't overwritten by the default mailbox actions as described in this section.
 To revert the audit mailbox actions to their default values (which you can do at any time), see the [Restore the default mailbox actions](#restore-the-default-mailbox-actions) section later in this article.

 ### Mailbox actions for Microsoft 365 Group mailboxes